-Dutch lessons are provided by a First Language or bilingual Teacher.
+Dutch lessons are provided by a Dutch language specialist teacher.
 Units of Inquiry are collaboratively planned by the Dutch team and are connected to the classroom programmes.
 In groups 3 to 7 The Dutch Primary Curriculum incorporates discussions on current affairs and cultural enrichment, as well as Dutch history and geography.
 The fluent students in groups 6 & 7 also participate in the Dutch Traffic Examination and safety qualification.
 Groups 1 & 2 participate in theme and play-based learning of the Dutch language, for example, using the characters of Kikker.
-Additionally, our Primary School organises school-wide cultural events such as Sint Maarten, King's Day and Sinterklaas, which are annual highlights at the AICS.
-Physical and Health Education (PHE) is delivered in the Dutch language wherever appropriate; this enables students to access their local Dutch sports communities.
+Additionally, our Primary school organises school-wide cultural events such as Sint Maarten, King's Day and Sinterklaas, which are annual highlights at the AICS.

 The progression of achievement of each Dutch student is communicated to the parents/guardians at each reporting period.
-A student's Dutch language level is indicated on student report cards.
-Unless they are taking part in the ELA Starter Programme, all students in Groups 3 to 7 follow the Dutch Language Acquisition lessons or the Dutch Language and Literature lessons.
+A student's Dutch language level is indicated on student report cards